Extremely rare and can fetch prices of over $1 million per carat.

 Red diamonds are so rare that between 1957 and 1987, no diamonds with a pure red color were graded by the Gemological Institute of America.
 The GIA lab grades more diamonds than any other lab in the world, and the fact that no pure reds were submitted for grading over a 30-year period is a strong testament to their rarity.

 The Argyle Mine, the leading producer of red diamonds, came online in December of 1985, and that is when a few red diamonds per year started appearing at the GIA laboratory.
-Since then, the Argyle mine has produced at least 90% of the world’s red diamonds.
+In the 30-year period between 1987 and 2017, Argyle produced fewer than 20 carats of Fancy red diamonds - and that was from the world's leading source of red diamonds.

 Slightly less rare are diamonds with a modified red color.
 Modifying colors include brown, purple, and orange.
 These produce diamonds that are brownish red, purplish red, and orangy red.